 Are controversial monuments making a comeback? by Xavi Richer Vis The return of John A. Macdonald’s statue in Toronto is part of a growing push to restore toppled historical figures

-Outgoing United Church Moderator Rt.
+Outgoing United Church moderator Rt.
 Rev. Carmen Lansdowne reflects on her historic term by Emma Prestwich Lansdowne shares her hopes for a fractured Indigenous Church and the denomination's future